 Captain America: The Winter Soldier (2014)

 Chris Evans reprises his role again in the 2014 film Captain America: The Winter Soldier.
-Set two years after the Chitauri invasion of New York, the movie sees Rogers now working as an agent of S.H.I.E.L.D. alongside Black Widow.
+Set two years after the Chitauri invasion of New York, the movie sees Rogers now working as an agent of S.H.I.E.L.D. alongside Black Widow and the STRIKE team.
 When his old friend Bucky emerges as the brainwashed assassin Winter Soldier and a conspiracy within S.H.I.E.L.D. is discovered, Cap goes on the run and recruits the Falcon as his new partner.

 The heroes discover that Bucky is working for HYDRA, who have infiltrated S.H.I.E.L.D. and are planning to conquer the world by using three new Helicarriers.
 Cap and Falcon manage to bring down the Helicarriers while Black Widow exposes HYDRA's plans to the public.
 The movie ends with Bucky rescuing Cap and disappearing to parts unknown, with Cap and Falcon resolving to track him down.